 Azure Kinect DK is a USB3 composite device that exposes the following hardware endpoints to the operating system:

-Vendor ID is 0x045E (Microsoft), Product ID table below:
+Vendor ID is 0x045E (Microsoft).
+Product ID table is shown below:

 |USB Interface||PNP IP||Notes|